openamiguel/equitysim/README.md

     - `-function`: distinguishes between intraday, daily, weekly, etc. downloads
     - `-interval` specifies what kind of intraday (1min, 15min, etc.)
     - `-folderPath`: location of folder to write the files
+    - `-plotOnly`: if indicated, plot the heatmaps; otherwise, build from scratch without plots